SaNcHeS12557/CSDowner/README.md

 ## Features ✨

-- 💻 **Schedule Shutdowns**: Set a specific time for your PC to shut down automatically.
+- 💻 **Schedule Shutdowns**: set a specific time for your PC to shut down automatically.
-- 💤 **Hibernation Support**: Choose to put your PC into hibernation instead of shutting down.
+- 💤 **Hibernation Support**: choose to put your PC into hibernation instead of shutting down.
-- ⏲️ **Custom Timer**: Add custom intervals to control the shutdown time.
+- ⏲️ **Custom Timer**: add custom intervals to control the shutdown time.
-- 🕰️ **Real-time Time Options**: View and select from available time options based on the current time.
+- 🕰️ **Real-time Time Options**: view and select from available time options based on the current time.

 ## Download 📥

-You can download the **v0.1 release** from the [releases page](https://github.com/SaNcHeS12557/CSDowner/releases).
+You can download the **v0.2 release** from the [releases page](https://github.com/SaNcHeS12557/CSDowner/releases).
 Be cautious, as this release may contain **many bugs**.

 ## Requirements 🔧